CSchoel/arbitrary-but-fixed/_drafts/why-prime-numbers-for-hashing.md

 We can see a few things here that were expected and also a few that were surprising.
 For one, the prime 31 seems to be neither a particularly bad nor a particularly good candidate for our test cases.
 If we had to determine a "winner" in this range, it would probably be the prime 29 due to its exceptional performance for the date test.
+However, if you care more about Russian than about English or German, you might also be interested in the prime 41.

 Both the raw versions of the date and points tests show symptoms of having a too narrow value range when the multiplicative factor is small.
 Most surprisingly, converting dates and points to strings yields much better hashing performance in both cases.